IndependentImpact/GHG_methodologies/README.md

 - **cdmAmsIIh**: Implements AMS-II.H centralization of utility provisions for industrial facilities, covering baseline and project emission accounting, auxiliary electricity integration, applicability diagnostics, and simulation utilities for centralized steam and hot-water systems.
+- **cdmAmsIIq**: Implements AMS-II.Q commercial building efficiency and onsite supply projects, providing baseline and project emission workflows, service coverage applicability checks, energy intensity diagnostics, and simulation utilities for multi-building portfolios.

 All Type I small-scale methodologies (AMS-I.A through AMS-I.J) now have complete R packages in this repository.
-The Type II package suite currently includes **cdmAmsIIc** for demand-side energy efficiency activities, **cdmAmsIId** for industrial energy efficiency and fuel switching measures, **cdmAmsIIe** for building energy efficiency and fuel switching measures, **cdmAmsIIg** for efficiency improvements in thermal applications of non-renewable biomass, and **cdmAmsIIh** for utility centralization projects in industrial facilities.
+The Type II package suite currently includes **cdmAmsIIc** for demand-side energy efficiency activities, **cdmAmsIId** for industrial energy efficiency and fuel switching measures, **cdmAmsIIe** for building energy efficiency and fuel switching measures, **cdmAmsIIg** for efficiency improvements in thermal applications of non-renewable biomass, **cdmAmsIIh** for utility centralization projects in industrial facilities, and **cdmAmsIIq** for commercial building efficiency and onsite supply projects.

 ## Development Workflow